-Fig. 13.
-Collapse of the reinforcement strip
+Figure 13.
+Collapse of the reinforcement strip.

-The strain gauges employed in the test are the most common type and consists of an insulating flexible backing which supports a metallic foil pattern.
-The gauge is positioned on the strip of B-FRCM with a cyanoacrylate.
-When the basalt fibers are deformed, the foil is deformed, causing its electrical resistance to change.
-This resistance change, usually measured using a Wheatstone bridge, is related to the strain by the quantity known as the Gauge factor.
+The strain gauges used here were the most common type and consisted of an insulating flexible backing that exhibited a metallic foil pattern.
+The gauge was positioned on the B-FRCM strip using a cyanoacrylate adhesive.
+When basalt fibres are deformed, the foil is deformed, causing the electrical resistance to change, with this change, generally measured using a Wheatstone bridge, related to the strain imposed by the quantity known as the gauge factor.

-Figure 14 shown the diagram Shear Stress Vs Strain obtained during the test conducted on the reinforced specimen.

-The Shear Stress was evaluated by equation 9 and in this case is 1.04 MPa.
+Figure 14 shows the shear stress vs. strain diagram obtained during the test conducted on the reinforced specimen.
+Here, the shear stress was evaluated using Eq.
+9 and was found to be 1.04 MPa.

 The average value of the strain recorded during the test by the two strain gauges was 3.25 [μm/m] E-3.
-This value is in accordance with the value prescribed by the manufacturer of the fiber that certifies it in the range 3- 3.5 [μm/m] E-3.
+This value was in line with that prescribed by the manufacturer of the fibre, that is, a range of 3–3.5 [μm/m] E-3.